 Worms are more common and problematic with younger dogs, but adult protection dogs still need regular worm treatments.
 Any dog can become infected or reinfected with worms at any time.
 A protection dog that was wormed quite recently could become reinfected at any time.

 The two most common varieties of worms that infect protection dogs are roundworms and tapeworms.
 Some of them will even infest more than one animal in their life cycle.
-For example, the flea tapeworm spreads by infecting fleas.
+For example, flea tapeworm spreads by infected fleas.
 The immature flea looks like a tiny maggot, and it will eat the eggs produced by a tapeworm.
 The egg hatches in the flea and infests it.
 When the flea is swallowed by a dog or cat while they are grooming, the flea is digested in the animal’s intestine.
-At this point, the tapeworm starts using the animal, and it becomes infested.
-It is even possible for a human to be infested, if an infected flea jumps from the animal into their mouth.
+At this point, the tapeworm starts using the animal, and it becomes infected.
+It is even possible for a human to be infested if an infected flea jumps from the animal into its mouth.

 So, how often should I worm my Protection dogs?